 Set up project

-You will be prompted with a couple of options regarding the configuration file.
-Select the use the .circleci/config.yml in my repo option.
-Enter the name of the branch where your code is housed on GitHub, then click the Set Up Project button.
+You will be prompted with a couple of options for the configuration file.
+Select the option to use the .circleci/config.yml in your repo.
+Enter the name of the branch where your code is housed on GitHub, then click Set Up Project.

 Your first workflow will start running, but it will fail.